 - Smartwool Thermal Merino Crew Baselayer

 Thermal/Wool socks (X 3) – Body heat is most likely to be lost from your hands, feet, and head.
-Keep them warm and dry.
+Keep them warm and dry with warm socks and thermal underwear.

 Waterproof Pants – Required for all landings.
-You’ll need to put these on multiple times a day, so pick something that’s easy to get on and off.
-Side zippers are helpful.
+You’ll need to put waterproof trousers on multiple times a day, so pick something that’s easy to get on and off.
+Snow pants with side zippers are helpful.
+These were the best waterproof pants for Antarctica during our expedition.

-Warm Hat – You only need one, but I’d suggest bringing one or two as this was the one piece of clothing I almost never took off.
+Warm Hat – You only need one, but I’d suggest bringing one or two good hats as this was the one piece of clothing I almost never took off.

-Winter Gloves – I never ended up using the winter gloves I brought, but we had pretty mild weather the entire time.
+Winter Gloves – I never ended up using the winter gloves I brought, but we had pretty mild weather the entire time, however the cold weather conditions can be unpredictable.

 Fleece Jacket – I live in fleece jackets, so I brought two.
 A heavier weight pullover, and a lighter one.
 I wore both almost every day.

-Down Jacket – Great warmth to weight ratio for layering on and off the ship.
+Down Jacket – A high quality down jacket is the best material for warmth to weight ratio for layering on and off the ship.

 Pants ( X 3) – Other than the thermal pants you’ll wear on your daily excursions, you’ll want to have a few pairs of pants for lounging around, working out, and wandering around town before and after your expedition.

-Shirts – Pack a combination of long sleeve and short sleeve option for a variety of activities.
+Shirts – Pack a combination of long sleeve shirts and short sleeve options for a variety of activities.
 It can get quite warm aboard the ship.

 - Danner Trail 2650 Hiking Shoe (my favorite right now for EVERYTHING)